razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Diagnostic: Temporarily removed `required` validation from the 'description' field in `ExpenseForm.tsx` to diagnose premature validation error.
 Rationale: To determine if the "description is required" message is due to validation firing too early or a deeper rendering issue.
 - (2025-05-25): Fix: Re-added `required` validation to 'description' field in `ExpenseForm.tsx`.
 Rationale: Restored intended validation after diagnostic step.
 - (2025-05-25): Fix: Re-added `required` and `min` validation to 'amount' field in `ExpenseForm.tsx`.
 Rationale: Restored intended validation.
-- (2025-05-25): Fix: `Input.tsx` now correctly uses `React.forwardRef` to allow `react-hook-form` to register inputs.
-Rationale: This was the root cause of the 'amount' field submitting as 0 and other potential input issues.
+- (2025-05-25): Fix: `Input.tsx`, `Select.tsx`, and `Textarea.tsx` now correctly use `React.forwardRef` to allow `react-hook-form` to register inputs.
+Rationale: This was the root cause of the 'amount' field submitting as 0 and other potential input issues, and was extended to Select and Textarea components.
 - (2025-05-25): Clean-up: Removed diagnostic `console.log` from `onFormSubmit` in `ExpenseForm.tsx`.
 - (2025-05-25): Feature: Added month separation dividers to `DailyGroupedExpenseList.tsx`.
 Rationale: Improves readability and organization of the expense list by visually separating expenses by month.
 - (2025-05-25): Feature: Added PWA installation section to `SettingsPage.tsx` with navigation to `/settings/installation`.
 Rationale: Provides users with instructions on how to install the PWA for a native app-like experience.